mtmosier/sf-i-voice-companion/README.md

 My primary focus has been on streamlining weapon usage during battle.
 Weapons can be set up in groups, and groups can be fired as a one-off or in a continuous barrage.
 Beyond that most ship functions can be accessed verbally using the companion.
 The companion also has some limited chatting options, though I plan to flesh them out more in the future.

 Please note that I am not currently distributing any prerecorded voice files for this companion.
-As such all interactions are currently done via text-to-speech.
+As such all interactions are currently done via text-to-speech (unless you import your own voice files).

 <a name="prereq"></a>
 ## Prerequisites

 In order to make use of this ship's companion you must have the full version of [VoiceAttack](https://voiceattack.com/) in addition to [Starfighter: Infinity](http://www.starfighterinfinity.com/).
 Note - the demo version of VoiceAttack **will not work** with this project.

 <a name="install"></a>
 ## Installation